qfpl/state-machine-testing-course/level02/README.md

 only when we have actions that can always run, regardless of the current state of the system.

-What about when we have `Command`s that do not make sense to, run unless the system has reached a particular state?
+What about when we have `Command`s that do not make sense to run unless the system has reached a particular state?
 If we do not manage this, we are re left with a non-deterministic test suite because some `Command`s _might_ be generated in an absurd order.